 The relative application forms must be submitted prior to the issuance of the Maltese e-residence card.
-The beneficiary and/or his/her dependants will be invited to come to Malta for biometrics to be taken for the issuance of a Maltese e-residence Card.
+The Main Applicant and his/her family members will be invited to come to Malta for biometrics to be taken for the issuance of a Maltese e-residence Card.
 The Maltese e-residence card will be valid for the duration of 5 years from date of issue, renewable for further periods of five years.